lebigot/realtime_annotate/README.rst

 ..
 Benefits and description of the program for users, in one sentence:

 ``realtime_annotate.py`` is a light-weight program that lets users focus on listening to a piece of music, watching a video, etc., and **make pre-defined annotations very efficiently**. **Timestamps** are automatically recorded.
 The program can also automatically **synchronize an external player** (music or video player, etc.) while taking annotations (pause, rewind, etc.).

 ..
 How are the benefits obtained?

-Users can focus on the annotation task thanks to having them enter annotation with a **single keyboard key**, and to letting the program **automatically handle time-related tasks** (time stamping, and automatic scrolling of existing annotations):
+Users can focus on the annotation task thanks to the use of a **single keyboard key** for adding an annotation.
+The program **automatically handles time-related tasks** (time stamping, and automatic display of existing annotations around the current time stamp):

 .. _screenshot: